 The Education Department supports an energetic, dynamic, interdisciplinary research culture.
 We have strong and vibrant traditions of research informed teaching.
 There are a number of national and international research projects being led by our department this year.

-Click below to read about three of our current research projects.
+Click below to read about our current projects and collaborations.

 Maynooth University Department of Education